buckie/cv/cv/cv.md

     I am comfortable with both languages and enjoy them on a personal level though I would not recommend their use in a production environment.

+Mathematica
+:   ★★★☆☆

+    Though I have several years experience in Mathematica I have not used in year a few years.
+Python has replaced it as my data analytics tool of choice.

 Haskell
 :   ★★☆☆☆